 What is antimicrobial resistance?

-Further information on the development of antibiotic resistance is provided in the Occasional Paper Meeting the Threat of Antibiotic Resistance: Building a New Frontline Defence produced by the Office of the Chief Scientist.
+- More information on AMR development is in this paper.
+Meeting the Threat of Antibiotic Resistance: Building a New Frontline Defence.

 - AMR can occur naturally in germs but can also develop when people or animals take antimicrobial medicines.
 The germs become resistant to the medicines and continue to grow instead of dying.
 These resistant germs can spread and may infect other people or animals.

 - In animals, AMR infections can reduce animal health, welfare and production outcomes.
 Sometimes resistant germs can spread from these animals to people who are in contact with them.
 Food from animals with resistant germs may also pose a risk to people if not stored, handled and cooked properly.